 Learning happens outside your comfort zone.

-Lev Vygotsky (REF) first proposed the theory of Zones of Proximal Development in the 1920s.
-In brief, the best learning happens just outside of your comfort zone.
+Lev Vygotsky first proposed the theory of Zones of Proximal Development in the 1920s.
+In brief: the best learning happens just outside of your comfort zone.
 You can most easily learn new skills or knowledge that is slightly harder than what you can already do.

 Vygotsky defined these zones:

-What I can already do comfortably… It’s I can do it, it’s easy!
+- What you can already do comfortably… It’s I can do it, it’s easy!